You are here:

 -

-Tags: segregation, court cases, Black people, women's activism, legislation, newspapers & the media, ableism, New York state,
+Tags: court cases, Black people, women's activism, legislation, newspapers and the media, racist segregation

 Date: May 10, 1900